An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity

 The next proposition describes closed two-convex sets with smooth boundary.

 \begin{thm}{Proposition} Let $K\subset \EE^m$ be a closed subset.

-Assume that the boundary of $K$ is a smooth hypersurface $S$.
-Consider the unit normal vector field $\nu$ on $S$ that points outside of $K$.
-Denote by $k_1\le \dots\le k_{m-1}$ the scalar fields of principal curvatures on $S$ with respect to $\nu$ (by this we mean that if $K$ is convex then $k_1\ge 0$).
+Assume that the boundary of $K$ is a smooth hypersurface~$S$.
+Consider the unit normal vector field $\nu$ on $S$ that points outside of~$K$.
+Denote by $k_1\le \ldots\le k_{m-1}$ the principal curvature functions of $S$ with respect to $\nu$ (note that if $K$ is convex, then $k_1\ge 0$, and for connected $K$ the converse is also true).

 Then $K$ is two-convex if and only if $k_2(p)\ge 0$ for any point $p\in S$.
-Moreover, if $k_2(p)<0$ at some point $p$, then Definition~\ref{def:two-convex} fails for some curve $\gamma$ forming a triangle in an arbitrary neighborhood of $p$. \end{thm}
+Moreover, if $k_2(p)<0$ at some point $p$, then Definition~\ref{def:two-convex} fails for some curve $\gamma$ forming a triangle in an arbitrarily small neighborhood of~$p$. \end{thm}